UDOOboard/Neo-Docs/docs/08_Arduino_M4_Processor/03_Communication.md

 Serial0.println("world");
 ```

-This signals are available on pins 0 and 1 of the pinout.

-CAREFUL: This are not connected with A9 Linux/Android side but allows only to communicate with an external device.
+<span class="label label-warning">Heads up!</span> This serial is not connected with the A9 core (Linux/Android).
+It allows only to communicate with an external UART device!